-The Company has complied with all the mandatory requirements specified in Regulations 17 to 27 and clauses (b) to (i) of subregulation (2) of regulation 46 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 except as disclosed above.
+The Company has complied with all the mandatory requirements specified in Regulations 17 to 27 and clauses (b) to (i) of sub-

 DISCRETIONARY REQUIREMENTS - PART E OF SCHEDULE II

 1. The Board

 The Company has an Executive Chairman upto 30th September, 2020 whose office is maintained by the Company at its expenses.
 The travelling and other expenses of the Chairman for office purposes are paid / reimbursed by the Company.